IoTitude/Instapp/README.md

 - BaasBox communicates with SDN controller
 - BaasBox communicates with KAAadmin and KaMU
 - User can read the QR of a metering unit in order to find the related open task
+- Look and feel to match common design principles